-A judge ordered Starbucks to pay over $2 billion in damages to Mondelez International, Inc., the company that handles Starbuck’s bagged coffee production.
-The lawsuit stems from attempts made by Starbucks to have complete control over its bagged coffee sector, which has seen major growth in recent years due in part to the invention of K-cups.
+A judge ordered Starbucks to pay over $2 billion in damages to Mondelez International, Inc.; the company that handles Starbuck’s bagged coffee production.
+The lawsuit stems from Starbucks’ attempts to have complete control over its bagged coffee sector, which has seen major growth; due in part to the invention of K-cups.

-Starbucks initially filed a lawsuit in 2010 in hopes of ending its partnership with both Mondelez International and Kraft Foods, which was responsible for the distribution of the bagged coffee.
-Kraft rejected the offer to terminate their contract, but Starbucks continued to pursue control of the entire sector, claiming that Kraft mismanaged its brand and breached the contract.
+Starbucks initially filed a lawsuit in 2010 in hopes of ending its partnership with both Mondelez International and Kraft Foods.
+Both were responsible for the distribution of bagged coffee.
+Kraft rejected the offer to terminate their contract, but Starbucks continued to pursue control of the entire sector.
+Starbucks claimed that Kraft mismanaged its brand and breached the contract.